fabpot-graveyard/dependency-injection/doc/C-INI-Format.markdown

 This appendix describes the INI format used to describe parameters.

 The INI format is only able to describe parameters.
-You cannot define imports, nor can you import other resource from an INI file.
+You cannot define imports, nor can you import other resources from an INI file.

 As for the XML and YAML format, the INI format supports placeholders.